nachocaru/xaprb.com/content/blog/2008-08-13-how-to-emulate-the-typeof-function-in-mysql.md

 title: How to emulate the TYPEOF() function in MySQL
 date: "2008-08-13"
 permalink: /2008/08/13/how-to-emulate-the-typeof-function-in-mysql/
-description:
-  - >
-    Shows how to programmatically determine the type of an arbitrary expression in MySQL.
-  - >
-    Shows how to programmatically determine the type of an arbitrary expression in MySQL.
-tags:
-  - data types
-  - MySQL
-  - TYPEOF()
 ---
 Want to know the type of an arbitrary expression in MySQL?
 Someday in the far far future in version 7.1, you might be able to with the [TYPEOF()][1] function.